PoohL0ve/python_practice/pandas_practice/Importing/IMPORTDATA.md

 ```
 The "with" keyword is a content manager that allows you to bind the contents of a file to a variable.

-Flat files are text files that contain records in the form of a table (rosw and columns).
+Flat files are text files that contain records in the form of a table (rows and columns).
 Values are separated by a delimiter like a comma or dash.
 They are normally imported with pandas or numpy packages.
 Numpy arrays are the standard for importing numerical data in Python.
 ```python
 import numpy as np
 filename = 'numbers.txt'